 Skip to main content

-The problem with AI fact-checking
+The problem with generic AI review

 Hey Claude, review my React tutorial for accuracy.

-And Claude sounds confident:
+And Claude confidently replies:

 Looks good!
 The forwardRef pattern is correct — wrapping your component